 The public water agencies (PWAs) that have contracts with the Department of Water Resources (DWR) to receive water through the SWP and that wish to participate in the DCP are being asked to pay their proportionate share of the \$340.7 million planning and design costs to keep the DCP advancing through 2024.
-The Agency's minimum proportionate share of the DCP is currently about 1.22% although there is opportunity to participate at a higher level due to some PWA's not considering participation in the DCP.
+The Agency's minimum proportionate share of the DCP is currently about 1.22%, although there is an opportunity to participate at a higher level due to some PWA's not considering participation in the DCP.
 This provides a unique opportunity to secure access to long-term supply, mitigate against decreasing SWP reliability and address the documented imported shortfalls in the Agency's 2015 Urban Water Management Plan.

-The DcP is still very early in the planning process which results in a higher level of uncertainty for the estimate.
-As the planning and design of the DcP progresses, the level of uncertainty will decrease resulting in more confidence in the cost estimate.
-To overcome the current level of uncertainty, the DcA added a contingency of about 38%.
-An independent review of the DcA cost estimate by Aecom concluded that the contingency may be as high as 44% taking into consideration the conservative design.
-This estimate does not include the final mitigation costs or cost items such as community benefits, DWR planning costs, inflation or financing costs.
+The Delta Conveyance Authority developed a preliminary cost estimate for the DCP.
+The DCP is still very early in the planning process, resulting in a higher level of uncertainty for the estimate.
+As the planning and design of the DCP progress, the level of uncertainty will decrease, resulting in more confidence in the cost estimate.
+To overcome the current level of uncertainty, the DCA added a contingency of about 38%.
+An independent review of the DCA cost estimate by AECOM concluded that the contingency might be as high as 44% taking into consideration the conservative design.
+This estimate does not include the final mitigation costs or cost items such as community benefits, DWR planning costs, inflation, or financing costs.
 The estimate does include construction costs, soft costs, and environmental mitigation costs in 2020 dollars (no finance costs).
-It is the DcA's opinion that there is a 50% probability that the DcP will cost \$15.9 billion in 2020 dollars.
+It is the DCA's opinion that there is a 50% probability that the DCP will cost \$15.9 billion in 2020 dollars.

-Participation levels, projected additional water, 4-year planning costs, total project costs and project annual costs are summarized below.
-The Agency's proportionate share of the estimated \$15.9 billion cost would range from about \$194 million up to \$318 million depending on participation level.
-The Agency provided \$189,085 toward the Cal WaterFix in 2018 and some of these funds were not utilized.
+Participation levels, projected additional water, 4-year planning costs, total project costs, and annual project costs are summarized below.
+The Agency's proportionate share of the estimated \$15.9 billion cost would range from about \$194 million to \$318 million depending on participation level.
+The Agency provided \$189,085 toward the Cal WaterFix in 2018, and some of these funds were not utilized.
 This money has been applied toward the Agency's proportionate share of the requested DCP planning and design costs for the period ending 2024.
 Until bonds are issued for the project, there will continue to be a need to provide funding to keep the project moving forward.